What is effective altruism?

 The UK’s National Institute for Health and Care Excellence recommends spending up to £30,000 per quality-adjusted life year (QALY) gained, where the intervention is reliable.

-Source: “Above a most plausible ICER of £30,000 per QALY gained, advisory bodies will need to make an increasingly stronger case for supporting the intervention as an effective use of NHS resources”
+“Above a most plausible ICER of £30,000 per QALY gained, advisory bodies will need to make an increasingly stronger case for supporting the intervention as an effective use of NHS resources” Methods for the development of NICE public health guidance.
+UK National Institute for Health and Care Excellence, September 2012.
+Archived link, accessed July 28, 2022.

 It’s typical in global health to say that saving one life is equivalent to 30 QALYs.
 Source: World Bank (Box 1.1)